About Us

 “Many praises to the Shoulder to Shoulder Committee.
 This conference continues to offer meaningful workshops and valuable information and useful tools that I may not otherwise obtain.
 Thank you for all your hard work and thoughtfulness in bringing stellar workshops and presenters.”
 (2010)

-Conference funding was made possible by federal grant funds from the Juvenile Court Improvement Program, the Oregon Department of Human Services and the Oregon Resource Family Alliance (formerly Oregon Foster Parent Association).
+Conference funding was made possible by federal grant funds from the Oregon Department of Human Services and the Oregon Resource Family Alliance (formerly Oregon Foster Parent Association).
 Contents are solely the responsibility of the authors and do not necessarily represent the official views of the grantors.